People with an ISTJ personality type account for approximately 10-14% of the general population, which is great because it means you aren’t alone.

 - Life’s Natural Organizer (Otto Kroeger, “Type Talk at Work”)

-Some online sources use their own descriptive names such as Logistician, Examiner, Pragmatist and Duty Fulfiller.
+Some online sources use other descriptive names, such as Logistician, Examiner, Pragmatist, and Duty Fulfiller.

-According to Otto Kroeger, the author of “The Type Talk”, ISTJs are simply “doing what should be done”, and looking at their four faculties, this doesn’t come as a surprise.
-The meaning of ISTJ is introverted (I), sensing (S), thinking (T), judging (J).
+According to Otto Kroeger, the author of “The Type Talk,” ISTJs are simply “doing what should be done,” and looking at their four faculties, this doesn’t come as a surprise.

-Being introverted means that you prefer to focus internally and get energized by spending time alone.
+Being introverted means you prefer to focus internally and energize yourself by spending time alone.

-Being sensing means that you prefer dealing with concrete facts rather than abstract ideas and concepts.
+Sensing means you prefer dealing with concrete facts rather than abstract ideas and concepts.

-Being thinking means that you are a logical person; you tend to make your decisions based on reason rather than emotion.
+Thinking means you are a logical person.
+You tend to make your decisions based on reason rather than emotion.